ademerlis/AcerCCC/bioinformatics/README.md

 ## 6. Fix Acer .gff3 file

+See [this blog post](https://github.com/ademerlis/ademerlis.github.io/blob/master/_posts/2023-06-27_stringtiecode_andredoingSTARwithupdatedannotationfile.md) for a detailed description as to why this needs to be done.

 ```{r}
 # Title: A. cervicornis GFF adjustments
 # Project: Sedimentation RNA-Seq / Mcap 2020